Castro Valley High School’s award-winning student newspaper. We are born to seek the truth!

 I highly recommend “Yellowface” for those interested in a fictional story centered around real and present ideas, like what exactly constitutes cultural appropriation and the nuanced challenges faced by minority writers.
 The story is often deliberately uncomfortable to read, or painfully sharp in its commentary, but it leaves the reader considering the harms brought by cultural and creative exploitation in a rapidly evolving industry.

-One thought on ““Yellowface” shows the dangers of entitlement
+One thought on ““Yellowface” tackles the question of appropriation

 • Victor Bahng